jnozzi/cocoadev.com/SiteContent/General/NSMutableStringQuestionMark.markdown

 The way I read that, that should complete the call.
 The boolean in the array stored at the key kMonsterTypeAllowedOrc should be jerked out, appended to the string, and game over.

-But no. There is then the mysterious question mark, which I can't find in any documentation, not the documentation for Objective C, not the documentation for [[NSMutableString]] or the call to appendFormat, or in any of the documentation for how to format strings.
+But no. There is then the mysterious question mark, which I can't find in any documentation, not the documentation for Objective C, not the documentation for General/NSMutableString or the call to appendFormat, or in any of the documentation for how to format strings.

-What follows the question mark is a "YES" and a "NO", both declared as [[NSStrings]] by the shorthand method, that I found in the documentation to [[NSSTring]], separated by a colon which would normally indicate another section of a selector.
+What follows the question mark is a "YES" and a "NO", both declared as General/NSStrings by the shorthand method, that I found in the documentation to General/NSSTring, separated by a colon which would normally indicate another section of a selector.

 Except that the call is already complete, the question mark doesn't indicate anything that I can find, and there isn't any selector calling anything beyond the closing bracket!